weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 You can define settings for this module in the schema, including the API endpoint and project information, as well as optional model parameters.

+Note that the `projectId` parameter is required.

 ### Example schema

 For example, the following schema configuration will set the PaLM API information, as well as the optional parameters.

-- The `"apiEndpoint"` may be something like: `"us-central1-aiplatform.googleapis.com"`
+- The `"projectId"` is REQUIRED, and may be something like `"cloud-large-language-models"`
-- The `"projectId"` may be something like `"cloud-large-language-models"`, and
+- The `"apiEndpoint"` is optional, and may be something like: `"us-central1-aiplatform.googleapis.com"`, and
-- The `"endpointId"` may be something like `"4511608470067216384"`
+- The `"modelId"` is optional, and may be something like `"chat-bison"`.

 ```json
 {